dphfox/wolf/docs/design/11-functions.md

 )
 ```

-The function itself may be given a name so it may be called.
+The function itself may be given a name so it may be referenced elsewhere.

-Functions can be called with parentheses `()` after the identifier, housing the
-input data.
+A function can be applied to a piece of data by writing the identifier to the left of the operand.
+Function application takes precedence over other nearby operations, so a block `()` is
+needed to evaluate expression operands.

 ```
-fn factorial of x: num (
+factorial := fn of x: num (
-	if x == 1 ( x ) else ( factorial x - 1 )
+	if x == 1 ( x ) else ( factorial(x - 1) )
 }

+five_factorial := factorial 5
 ```